 As I got a little older (as in eleven), I came to understand that my parents in running the camp were trying to strike a balance.
 They were respectful of the newer traditions shared by recent campers and counsellors, but I know also that they were very pleased to be able to reach back, and re-introduce some of the camps’ older traditions from Falcona’s history that might otherwise have been lost.
 I remember discussions of what program to introduce, when.
 Falcona had so many great traditions, and many survive to this day I’m sure.
 I’d love to have a copy of “taps” if anyone reading this happens to have it?
 I’m referring to the evening prayer posted on the wall of the lodge facing the lake that we used to sing every night before “lights out”.
 I’m interested whether it is still at the modern Falcona’s Lodge.

 Most of us who are now parents ourselves, have probably taken on the responsibility of looking after someone else’s child for a short time at some point – perhaps for a sleepover, a weekend, or longer.
-Now imagine taking on the responsibility of looking after many hundreds of children who are not your own, in groups of one hundred and more at a time, over two months, on the far side of a Northern Ontario lake.
+Now imagine taking on the responsibility of looking after hundreds of children who are not your own, in groups of one hundred and more at a time, over two months, on the far side of a Northern Ontario lake.
 Throw into the mix a hefty supply of canoes, sailboats, a raft, midnight swims, rickety fire towers, a steam bath, BB guns, camp fires and an archery pit.
 What could possibly go wrong?

 Every morning in August (around 6:30 AM I think) I woke to the sound of my Dad on the phone before Dawn Patrol talking to people named Sandy and Hector and others I can’t remember at the townsite office on the camp’s only phone.
 Dad relayed endless daily issues, and talked through long lists of grocery items and supplies required as well as repairs needed to keep the camp running.
-There was no such thing as e-mail of course, so all the items were read line by line over the phone.
+There was no such thing as e-mail or faxes, so all the items were read line by line over the phone.
 Falcona Camp ran on standard time in those days so the 6:30 AM calls would have been 7:30 AM in Falconbridge.
 The time shift was a useful tactic to make Dawn Patrol (The Falcona tradition where participating campers needed to jump in the lake by the count of ten) more bearable, and get campers to bed at night after taps by which time it was black dark.